FedericoDiGennaro/Analysis-of-Count-Data-Using-Poisson-Regression/README.md

-# Statystical analysis of count data
+# Statistical analysis of count data
 Statistical analysis examines the relationship between the apprentice migration between 1775 and 1799 to Edinburgh from 33 counties in Scotland.

 ### Reference